-Work from home?
-Often feel a bit…sloppy?
-These ethical outfits will have you feeling cozily stylish in no time!
+Working from home?
+Often feeling a bit…sloppy?
+These ethical outfits for working at home will have you feeling cozily stylish in no time!

 Working at home is great.
 Kind of.
-The truth is that while you can pretty much take breaks when you want to, pet your cat while you do research, and wake up much later than most people, there are some downsides, too.
+The truth is that you can pretty much take breaks when you want to, pet your cat while you do research, and wake up much later than most people.
+But there are some downsides, too.

 For example?
-It can either be hard to focus (if you have kids or dogs running around, for example), or you can get a bit too focused.
-In fact, research shows that people who work from home might actually work more hours overall than their counterparts in offices – the issue is that without a starting/ending work routine, it’s hard to know when you should just turn off the damned laptop and call it a day already.
+It can either be hard to focus (if you have kids or dogs running around, for example).
+Or you can get a bit too focused.
+In fact, research shows that people who work from home might actually work more hours overall than their counterparts in offices.
+The issue is that without a starting/ending work routine, it’s hard to know when you should just turn off the damn laptop and call it a day already.

 That being said, there are some elements to working for home that are positive for people and the planet, believe it or not.

 There was a time when loungewear was merely associated with weekends, and wasn’t really acceptable for wearing outside of the household, or even indoors when receiving guests.
-Today, that’s all changed, thanks to first, the introduction of ‘casual Fridays’, and then to the increasing numbers of those of us who work from home.
+Today, that’s all changed, thanks to first, the introduction of ‘casual Fridays’.
+The trend increased when more of us started to work from home.
 You know that when Kim Kardashian smells money and launches her own line of loungewear that casual Fridays are now applicable any day of the week!

 The thing is, there’s a difference between loungewear and actual pyjamas.
 And, fellow home workers, I can attest to the fact (and I’m sure you’ll agree) that waking up and actually getting changed into garments you associate with work makes all the difference between being a productive worker, versus spending the day scrolling through your Instagram feed.